bombkiml/phpbeech/README.md

 ## # Defining Controllers
 > Below is an example of a basic controller class.
 Note that the controller extends the base controller class.
 Controller are stored in the modules/controllers/ directory.
-A simple controller might look something like this:
+A simple controller ``` modules/controllers/fooController.php ``` might look something like this:

-    The Controller stored in `modules/controllers/fooController.php`

 ```php
     <?php